jacksleight/statamic-bard-texstyle/README.md

 * **ident (string)**
   A short identification string (one or two characters).
 This will appear in the button icon.
 * **icon (string, optional)**
-  Custom icon HTML.
-This will appear in the button and override the icon and ident option.
+  Icon name or custom icon HTML.
+Name options are: `letter`, `square`, `square_filled`, `circle`, `circle_filled`.
 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.

-The `div` styles are intended for simple blocks of text, they cannot contain sets, be nested, or have extra attributes.
-If you need something more complex using a set is the way to go.
+Container (div) styles are intended for simple blocks of wrapped text.
+They cannot contain sets or be nested.
+If you need something more complex then using a set is the right way to go.

 ### Enabling the Buttons